telemersion/telemersive-router/README.md

 All four parameters `port`, `type`, `room`, and `description` are mandatory and must be specified.
 Omitting any of them causes an error.

-A working curl example for starting a new proxy:
+cURL example for starting a new proxy:

 ```bash
 curl \